 The AC sought the views of the external auditors in making assessment of the internal controls over financial reporting matters.
-In addition, based on the internal controls established and maintained by the Group, the work performed by the internal auditors, as well as the assurance received from the CEO and the CFO, the Board with the concurrence of the AC, is of the opinion that the Group's internal control systems, addressing financial, operational, compliance, information technology risks, and risk management systems were adequate and effective as at 30 June 2016.
+In addition, based on the internal controls established and maintained by the Group, the work performed by the internal auditors for the purposes of the initial public offerings of the Company, as well as the assurance received from the CEO and the CFO, the Board with the concurrence of the AC, is of the opinion that the Group's risk management and internal control systems, addressing financial, operational, compliance and information technology risks were adequate and effective as at 30 June 2015.